Krisztian766/my-website/README.md

 # Czech Krisztián - Personal Portfolio

 Welcome to my personal portfolio website!
-This project serves as my digital presence, showcasing my expertise in cybersecurity, penetration testing, and entrepreneurship.

 ## Live Demo

-You can view the live version of the website here: site (https://czeczokrisztian.com/)
+You can view the live version of the website here: https://czeczokrisztian.com/

 ## Features